Unite to Light

 Unite to Light is a Santa Barbara-based nonprofit organization that works to distribute low-cost solar lamps and solar chargers to people without access to electricity.

-As of 2019, over 120,000 lights had been distributed to more than 70 countries with the goal of improving education, health, and disaster preparedness.
+As of January 1 2026, over 280,444 lights had been distributed to more than 80 countries with the goal of improving education, health, and disaster preparedness.

 History

 In 2009 a professor visiting from Ghana, Osei Darkwa, lamented to faculty at the University of California Santa Barbara (UCSB), Institute for Energy Efficiency (IEE) that students from rural parts of their country were unprepared for the rigors of the university.
 They noted that if the students had access to safe, affordable and reliable lights, students would be able to spend more time studying and also replace the kerosene lamps and candles that cause financial, health, and environmental issues.
 At the time, the available solar LED lights on the market cost $30, a price point far above what the average family in Ghana was able to spend.

 The IEE team, in conjunction with UCSB's Engineers Without Borders, designed, developed, and began distribution of a new light in 2010 through the newly created non-governmental organization, Unite to Light.
-John E. Bowers, director of IEE, spearheaded the project, along with Claude Dorias, and the development of the light was aided by advice from scientist Shuji Nakamura and physicist Alan J. Heeger.
+John E. Bowers, director of IEE, spearheaded the project, along with Claude Dorais, and the development of the light was aided by advice from scientist Shuji Nakamura and physicist Alan J. Heeger.
 Their combined efforts created a durable, portable, low-cost, reliable solar light with one rechargeable battery.